Protecting Mobile Devices

 Mobile devices such as tablets, e-readers, and smartphones can store important business and personal information, and are often used to access university systems, email, banking information, and work and personal accounts.
 When this is the case, they need to be protected like any other computer.
 Every day, mobile devices are lost, stolen, and infected.

-All devices connecting to UCSC’s network or services must meet UC and UCSC security requirements.
+All devices connecting to UC Santa Cruz’s network or services must meet UC and UCSC security requirements.
 Most importantly:

-• P3 or P4 sensitive data stored on mobile devices must be encrypted.
-This includes email, text messages, instant messages, documents, removable storage cards/devices, etc. Electronic protected health information (ePHI or "HIPAA data") MUST be encrypted on portable devices and may not be stored on non-University devices.
+- P3-P4 data stored on mobile devices must be encrypted.
+This includes email, text messages, instant messages, documents, removable storage cards/devices, etc. Electronic protected health information (ePHI or "HIPAA data") must be encrypted on portable devices and may not be stored on non-university devices.

 How Do You Protect Your Mobile Device?